hakonharnes/dotfiles/README.md

 # Dotfiles

-A curated collection of my personal dotfiles and configurations.
+A curated collection of my personal dotfiles and configurations for MacOS.

 ## Overview